tweag/ormolu/README.md

 5         | AST of original and formatted code differs 6         | Formatting is not idempotent
 7         | Unrecognized GHC options
+8         | Cabal file parsing failed
-100       | In checking mode: unformatted files
+9         | Missing input file path when using stdin input and accounting for .cabal files 100       | In checking mode: unformatted files
 101       | Inplace and check modes do not work with stdin 102       | Other issue (with multiple input files)